 However, while taken on normal circumstances Sisters & Brothers would be a marginally intriguing if very uneven ensemble piece, now it is an intriguing if very uneven ensemble piece that is one of the final films released starring a beloved, promising new actor who died too young.
 It's a subtle distinction, but it is one that does the movie no favors, other than perhaps ramping up audience interest.

 Sisters & Brothers is the latest film by writer/director Carl Bessai, who seems to specialize in films about familial relationships.
 (Previous movies include Fathers & Sons and Mothers & Daughters.)

-It is actually not so much one film as four short intercut films about siblings in the midst of massive squabbles.
+It is not so much one film as four short intercut films about siblings amid massive squabbles.